-At the "National and Kapodistrian University of Athens" (NKUA), an Internal Quality Assurance System (IQAS) is in place, covering the entire range of the various functions and activities of the Institution.
+At the "National & Kapodistrian University of Athens" (NKUA), an Internal Quality Assurance System (IQAS) is in place, covering the entire range of the various functions and activities of the Institution.
 Its constant development and implementation fall under the responsibility of the relevant Quality Assurance Unit (MODIP).
-MODIP handles all the different procedures and processes required by the Institution for the external evaluation and improvement of all educational and research work carried out at NKUA.
+MODIP handles all the different procedures and processes required by the Institution for the external evaluation and follows the guidelines of the "Quality Standard for the Accreditation of Postgraduate Programmes", issued by HAHE in 2022 and is in line with the Principles and Guidelines for Quality Assurance in the European Higher Education Area.